 Bottom Drawer – swaddles, blankets, burp cloths, sheets

 The most important thing every mom I spoke to said was a really good chair.
 While there are a ton of beautiful gliders and rockers out there, comfort is key and that’s why we invested in the La-Z-Boy Jasper Power Rocking Recliner.
 Worth.
 Every.
 Penny.
-I’ve already logged hours in it because it’s the most comfortable seat in the house, lol.
+I’ve already logged hours in it with the big blanket I talk about in my third trimester must-haves, because it’s the most comfortable seat in the house, lol.
 I know we will be even more grateful for it when Baby is here!

 To the side of the chair, I have a little side table for somewhere to set a drink or snack.